 All system schools in the Townsville Diocese have adopted a Code of Conduct for Parents and Volunteers, and all parents/carers are asked to abide by the rights, responsibilities and ethos outlined in this document.

 Townsville Catholic Education Complaints Process for Parents, Guardians and Carers

 Our complaints/grievance process is contained in the Code of Conduct for Parents and Volunteers.
 If a parent/guardian/caregiver has a current complaint, criticism or concern, it is expected the following steps be followed in the first instance:

 - Speak to the appropriate school person involved (e.g. class teacher) first and try to resolve the concern with mutual respect and clear communication.
 Where/if possible make an appointment with the relevant person

 - If for some reason this is not possible, then make an appointment to see the Principal (or other nominated leadership personnel)

 - The Principal (or nominee) should endeavour to mediate and find resolution

 If,having followed Steps 1-3 with no satisfaction from your perspective, you may take your complaint to Townsville Catholic Education Office for further facilitation.

 It is important to note that criticism regarding a staff member will only be heard if it is related to their professional conduct.

-Deliberate breaches and inability to respect the St Catherine's Catholic College Code of Conduct for Parents & Volunteers or vexatious complaints may result in exclusion of a parent/guardian/caregiver from a school and / or possible termination of enrolment of their child/children.
+Deliberate breaches and inability to respect the Townsville Catholic Education Code of Conduct for Parents & Volunteers or vexatious complaints may result in

 If your complaint relates to Sexual Abuse by a staff member towards a child in both a historical or current matter you should, in the first instance, contact the police.